sharat87/sharats.me/content/posts/2020-02-02_the-tar-command-clipboard.md

 transfer it to the server over SSH.
 While doing that, I experimented with archiving the folder a bit, so I'm putting the outcome of that experience here, should I need it again in the future.

 All notes below assume GNU `tar v1.26`.
-That is the output of `tar --version | head -1` gives:
+More specifically, the output of `tar --version | head -1`
+gives:

     tar (GNU tar) 1.26